 - Join our business mailing list to receive information and updates during COVID-19 and beyond regarding financial assistance, promotional opportunities, and other ways to strengthen your West Allis business.

 Restaurant Carryout Zone Program

-In an effort to slow the spread of the COVID-19 virus, on March 16 Governor Tony Evers restricted restaurant service to delivery and carry-out only.
-To assist restaurants that currently do not have a "Loading Zone" adjacent to their business, the City of West Allis has implemented a temporary program to provide "Restaurant Carryout Zones".
+To assist restaurants that currently do not have a "Loading Zone" adjacent to their business, the City of West Allis has implemented a temporary program to provide "Restaurant Carryout Zones" to make it easier for these businesses to provide carry-out service during COVID-19.
 The City will try to accommodate every request, however, priority may be given to locations that do not have easily accessible parking lots.
 Apply for a permit for a temporary carry out zone here (PDF).

 Kiva lenders have shown their commitment to providing financial assistance to all by making 0% interest loans to entrepreneurs in the U.S. on Kiva.org for the last 10 years.
 In today’s difficult circumstances, we’d like to make it as easy and impactful as possible for small businesses in the U.S. to have access to affordable capital on the Kiva platform -- capital that may be the difference between shutting down and keeping their doors open.

 Kiva recognizes that the COVID-19 pandemic has global impact, and will continue to explore ways to help as many people affected by this crisis as possible.
 Currently, the U.S. market is the place Kiva has the most agility to deploy financial assistance.

 Effective immediately, U.S. applicants for a Kiva loan will have access to the following:

 - Expanded eligibility: More businesses in the US will be eligible for a Kiva loan than ever.